 The rest of the week follows a similar timetable to the weekend courses with regular modelling sessions periodically interrupted for coffee and meal breaks.
 Tutors are on hand to answer your queries and help you resolve any problems you have.

-Even the keenest modeller needs some respite and the midweek ‘works outing’ has become an integral and hugely pleasurable feature of the Summer Retreat.
-We have enjoyed an exclusive ‘behind the scenes’ visit to Pendon Museum, visited the Wycombe MRC, spent time at Quainton Road and Bucks Hill.
+Even the keenest modeller needs some respite and the midweek ‘outing’ or guest speaker has become an integral and hugely pleasurable feature of the Summer Retreat.
+We have enjoyed an exclusive ‘behind the scenes’ visit to Pendon Museum, visited the High Wycombe MRC, spent time at Quainton Road and Bucks Hill.
+In other years we have had a speaker come into the Abbey and talk on a particular topic.
+These have included David Townend from the McKinley Railway, Giles Favell talking on the subject of radio control and Jerry Clifford on the Somerset & Dorset Railway.

 The Retreat concludes on Saturday afternoon by 4.00pm.